swethamohanraj/project/README.md

 ## Result :
 Thus a python program using OpenCV is written to do the following image manipulations:
 i) Extract ROI from an image. ii) Perform handwritting detection in an image. iii) Perform object detection with label in an image.

+## Result :
+Thus a python program using OpenCV is written to do the following image manipulations:

+i) Extract ROI from an image. ii) Perform handwritting detection in an image. iii) Perform object detection with label in an image.